WeenSpace/storefront/README.md

 pnpm i
 ```

 ## Payments

-Currently, Saleor Storefront supports payments via the [Saleor Adyen App](https://docs.saleor.io/docs/3.x/developer/app-store/apps/adyen).
-To install and configure the payment app go to the "Apps" section in the Saleor Dashboard (App Store is only available in Saleor Cloud).
+Currently, WeenSpace Storefront supports payments via the [WeenSpace Adyen App](https://docs.saleor.io/docs/3.x/developer/app-store/apps/adyen).
+To install and configure the payment app go to the "Apps" section in the WeenSpace Admin (App Store is only available in Saleor Cloud).

 > WARNING:
 > To configure the Adyen App, you must have an account with [Adyen](https://www.adyen.com/).